-The following instruments are played in this class: tuba, trombone, French horn, baritone, and trumpet.
+The following instruments are played in this class: tuba, trombone, French horn, baritone and trumpet.
 Students will learn basic musicianship skills and theory concepts, such as major scales, basic notes, and rest values.
 All students participate in the Christmas and Spring Concerts.
-Tubas, baritones, and French horns are available to rent from the school.
+Tubas, baritones and French horns are available to rent from the school.
 This fee is to be paid during registration in the fall.
 There is a lab fee for this class.
 This is a full year course.
-Summer band takes place for three weeks mid July - mid August.
+Summer band takes place late July - Mid August.